kms0219kms/kms0219kms/README.md

 :bulb: Interested in Web Development(Full-stack), Rhythm Game, etc...

-:speaking_head: I can speak Korean as Native, and English as Intermediate level, Vietnamese as Basic level.
+:speaking_head: I can speak Korean as native, and English as intermediate level, Vietnamese as basic level.

 :rocket: Feel free to explore my projects!
 I'm always open to new ideas and suggestions.
 Let's shape the future together!